Here to talk

 - Referral to and liaison with support agencies and other professionals

-The college counsellors are bound by ethics and law to maintain client confidentiality.
+The College counsellors are bound by ethics and law to maintain client confidentiality.
 This means that conversations between counsellors and students are private.
 Counsellors are unable to speak to others about what students have disclosed in a counselling session unless the student gives permission to the counsellor.
-However there are limits to keeping information confidential.
-Confidential information must be disclosed if there is a significant risk of harm to the client or to any other person, or if information is requested under a court order.

-To make an appointment with an Iona College Counsellor, parents or students can speak with their Tutor, Head of House or Year Level Coordinator.
+To make an appointment with an Iona College Counsellor, parents or students can speak with their Homeroom Mentor, Head of House, Year Level Coordinator or Head of Wellbeing.

 Parents and students are also welcome to contact the Iona College Counsellors directly.